Arsenal or Manchester City for the Premier League title? Jamie Carragher and Gary Neville assess the challengers

 Sky Sports pundit Jamie Carragher says Manchester City have the edge over Arsenal in the Premier League title race this season.

-John Stones scored a dramatic 98th-minute equaliser to deny Arsenal a statement victory at the Etihad on Sunday in a feisty 2-2 draw that saw Leandro Trossard sent off early in the second half.
+John Stones scored a dramatic 98th-minute equaliser to deny Arsenal a statement victory at the Etihad on Sunday in a feisty 2-2 draw that saw Leandro Trossard sent off in first-half stoppage time.

 City have won the last four titles, an unprecedented feat, with Arsenal runners-up for the last two seasons.